 Did you know that the true origins for the design of the Tortola Sloop are a mystery?

-⚓Third, the boat had a very long bow and although the mast was stepped a third of the way along the keel, it gave the impression that it was in the center of the boat.
+Although the mast was set a third of the way along the keel, it gave the impression that it was in the center of the boat.

 ⚓ Fourthly, the stern went straight down to the keel with no counter as was found in most sloop designs.

 ⚓ Finally and probably, the most distinctive feature was called ‘Moon Shear’.

 The hull, when viewed from bow to stern, had a fatness in the middle which resembled the shape of a full moon.

 For further information about these incredible boats, visit this article at BVI Property and Yacht.